sparrowcode/PermissionsKit/README.md

 In the project you can find an example for usage `SPPermissionDialogDataSource`

 ## Apps, using lib
-I like the idea to specify applications that use the SPPermission.
+I like the idea to specify applications that use the `SPPermission`.
 Please, contact me via email.
 You can find it in the section `Contacts` so that I added app here

 ## License
 `SPPermission` is released under the MIT license.
 Check LICENSE.md for details